 I am represented by Jenny Brown, of Jenny Brown Associates

-I’ve just finished my second novel, The Bone Harp.
+More news about my second novel, The Bone Harp coming soon!
 Another darkly Gothic tale set in an old watermill, this book is a contemporary telling of a old Scots legend.
 It asks the question, ‘Is a story ever just a story’?
 My protagonist Lucie is about to find out!